 - Playing the victim.

-A narcissist will happily talk about themselves, and what they have achieved, often only listening to you in the beginning stages of the relationship in order to exploit you, once they have the information they need it’s all about them, they’ve worked hard, they’ve done more. ”After all, I’ve done for you.” guilt trips and those. ”Remember when I.” as you’re expected by them to be eternally grateful, for anything they’ve done for you and things they haven’t even done for you.
+A narcissist will happily talk about themselves and what they have achieved, often only listening to you in the beginning stages of the relationship in order to exploit you.
+Once they have the information they need, it’s all about them.
+They’ve worked hard.
+They’ve done more. ”After all I’ve done for you.” guilt trips and those. ”Remember when I.” as they expect you to be eternally grateful, for anything they’ve done for you and things they haven’t even done for you.

 Narcissists will set the environment, they’ll cause conflict between people, through various triangulation tactics, in order to divide and conquer, and get everyone going to the narcissist for information, the narcissist will enjoy causing arguments between others, while they run around playing the hero.

 Narcissists admiration is like a newborn baby crying for a feed.
-It’s normal and natural for the baby it’s how they let people know they require food, you give them milk it comforts them.
-They use the food up, their tummy drains, and they need more, it’s draining for a new mother or father.
+It’s normal and natural for the baby.
+It’s how they let people know they require food.
+You give them milk.
+It comforts them.
+They use the food up, their tummy drains, and they need more.
+It’s exhausting for a new mother or father.
 However, you love and care so provided, until, over time, they grow and learn to feed and eventually provide for themselves.

-A narcissist is always going to play hero or victim, throw tantrums, or show off to get attention, once received they’re happy for a short time.
-However, they only learn they need more, and they only learn how to manipulate others to get their own selfish needs met.
+A narcissist is always going to play hero or victim, throw tantrums, or show off to get attention.
+Once received, they’re happy for a short time.
+However, they only learn they need more, and they only know how to manipulate others to get their own selfish needs met.

-Why do narcissist seek to ruin?
+Why does narcissist seek to ruin?
 The admiration seeking narcissist.